 What Are The Best Small Parrots As Pets?

-Small parrots make excellent pets, and especially for small children, as a larger parrot is more aggressive and scarey for small children to handle.
+Small parrots make excellent pets, especially for small children, as a larger parrot is more aggressive and scary for small children to handle.
 Here I discuss what are the best small parrots as pets.

 How To Go About Choosing The Best Small Parrots As Pets